image

 4. They consistently innovate to their customers’ needs.

 No stagnant company keeps loyal customers for too long.
 If you get something right, continue to listen to customers and learn how you can get more right.
 That’s what high NPS companies continue to do.
 There are always alternatives coming out of the woodwork, so companies need to constantly innovate to keep up.
+High NPS companies listen to customers’ feedback to better understand how they can improve their product and move quickly to do so.
+They collect customer feedback both directly and indirectly.

 Here are ways you can collect valuable customer feedback: